ploi/ploi-translations/README.md

 A example file for the JSON files can be found at: `src/resources/lang/nl.json`.

+### New translation keys

+Take a look at our **changelog.md** to view recent changes, we'll always post the newly added keys in there.

 ## Contributors
 - sl by @morpheus7CS
 - zh-CN by @mingyoung